 Dental sealants protect a child's molars by sealing up cracks and crevices.
 During a sealant treatment, our team applies a special gel.
 This gel secures onto tooth enamel and hardens into a protective layer.
 Dental sealant guards the tooth against future decay.

-Dental sealants are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Dental sealants are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Call us at (949) 258-9682 to schedule an appointment.

 Sealants Can Reduce the Risk of Cavities

 The Center for Disease Control estimates that more than 40% of children develop cavities in their baby teeth.
 Children often have a tough time brushing every corner of their mouth.
 Deep grooves or depressions in back teeth are especially vulnerable to decay.
 Inadequate or incomplete brushing allows plaque to build up in these trouble spots.

 Dental sealants act as a barrier against harmful bacteria.
 The sealant gel bonds with the tooth to create a hard surface.
 This barrier keeps food, debris, and bacteria from penetrating.
 Sealants hold up against the force of daily chewing and prevent enamel erosion.

 “The sealant gel bonds with the tooth to create a hard surface.”

 Sealants Can Stand Up to Sugary and Sticky Foods